-Classes available on-line at no cost
+These required classes are available on-line at no cost:

 Introduction to Emergency Management IS 700.A